Dan Jebbison latest as SAFC's rivals condemn own fans after 'vile and offensive chanting'

 Dan Jebbison latest after Sunderland were re-linked

-Burton Albion boss Kimmy Floyd Hasselbaink confirmed his side have accepted a bid for Dan Jebbison’s main striker rival.
+Burton Albion boss Jimmy Floyd Hasselbaink confirmed his side have accepted a bid for Dan Jebbison’s main striker rival.

 The 18-year-old attended Sunderland’s pre-season win over Hull City at the Stadium of Light in the summer and looked set to sign on loan at Wearside.